 If you’d like to gift something experiential, consider a weekend getaway to an animal sanctuary.
 Many sanctuaries have lovely B&B accommodations and are actually quite romantic and cute!
 Not into a country setting?
 You could also support a vegan B&B by using the Veggie Hotels site, where you can browse all the (now many!) veg hotels and B&Bs around the world.

 There’s hardly a better gift you can get for the true animal lover in your life than an animal sponsorship in their name.
 Vine Sanctuary, an awesome LGBTQ-run farm sanctuary, is just one of many underfunded organizations that could use your help.
+I also love sponsoring animals at Woodstock Sanctuary, where your gift comes complete with a photo and personalized certificate.
 You’ll know your gift made an actual, huge difference in a rescued animal’s life.

 Scouted is internet shopping with a pulse.
 Follow us on Twitter and sign up for our newsletter for even more recommendations and exclusive content.
 Please note that if you buy something featured in one of our posts, The Daily Beast may collect a share of sales.